 ANALYSIS: CMU's bookstore pulls merchandise from banned Greek organizations

-Up until this month, merchandise from fraternities and sororities banned from Central Michigan University could be purchased from the campus bookstore.
+Up until September, merchandise from fraternities and sororities banned from Central Michigan University could be purchased from the campus bookstore.
 That changed on Sept.
 10.

 First, a little context: During the Spring 2019 semester, I wrote an article about the challenges that universities face when banned fraternities and sororities continue to operate after being kicked off campus.
 While researching for that article, I came across a lavalier from Alpha Chi Rho being sold on the bookstore's website.